Ouss4/RedditDailyProgrammerChallenges/README.md

 # RedditDailyProgrammerChallenges
-This repository holds my solutions to the daily challenges from [reddit](https://www.reddit.com/)
+This repository holds some of my solutions to the daily challenges from [reddit](https://www.reddit.com/).
+The rest can be found at: https://github.com/Ouss4/DailyProgrammerChallenges.